See the complete review in 102 Top Picks for Homeschool Curriculum.

 For each course there is a student manual as well as a teacher's manual.
 These are downloaded as PDF files from the publisher's website.
 You will certainly want to print out some or all of the student manual pages since many serve as worksheets.
 Lessons are presented in full color with plenty of illustrations....The teacher's manual for each course includes the student manual pages with answers for all worksheets, exercises, and assessments.

 You can access these textbooks at www.k12digitaltexts.com where you will download files.
-The Ultimate K-12 Digital Text Package that includes 98 textbooks covering grades K-12 for only $144.44 or select a grade level package that contains eight digital books—textbooks for language arts, mathematics, science, and social studies plus teacher editions of each of the four texts—for only $37.95.
+Choose the Ultimate K-12 Digital Text Package that includes 98 textbooks covering grades K-12 for only $144.44 or select a grade level package that contains eight digital books—textbooks for language arts, mathematics, science, and social studies plus teacher editions of each of the four texts—for only $37.95.
 You may install texts on a personal computing device or a server for one classroom.
 Students can still access content from a computer or tablet without printing out the texts, but online access is not required after downloading unless a lesson directs a student to do online research.
 This option gives you total flexibility.
 (Note that these prices are even lower than prices that applied at the time I printed 102 Top Picks.
 It was a bargain before, but now it's even better!)

 Some additional resources are needed from time to time....Science lessons require resources for experiments and activities.
 Math might require pennies or other manipulatives in the early grades.